-- If the affected manufacturer does not acknowledge or reply to the initial disclosure email within 30 business days of the original notification, ASRG resend the vulnerability details to the original point of contact of the manufacturer and at least one secondary contact, if a secondary contact is publicly available.
+- If the affected manufacturer does not acknowledge or reply to the initial disclosure email within 30 business days of the original notification, ASRG resends the vulnerability details to the original point of contact of the manufacturer and at least one secondary contact, if a secondary contact is publicly available.

-- In case the affected manufacturer does not respond to any of the three notification attempts within additional 10 business days following the third notification (in total 50 business days since original notification), or if the manufacturer indicates they do not wish to coordinate disclosure, ASRG may elect to issue a public advisory with no further collaboration after 90 days publication embargo.
+- In case the affected manufacturer does not respond to any of the three notification attempts within additional 10 business days following the third notification (in total 50 business days since the original notification), or if the manufacturer indicates they do not wish to coordinate disclosure, ASRG may elect to issue a public advisory with no further collaboration after 90 days publication embargo.

 - ASRG, as an officially recognized CVE Central Naming Authority (CNA), assigns a CVE to the vulnerability.

 The affected manufacturer should acknowledge receiving notifications to ASRG with the following details:

 - first confirmation that the vulnerability information has been received

 - a point of contact responsible for coordinating and tracking information on the provided issue within their company